benjaminballard/voltdb_docs/training/admin_training.md

 System procedures are built-in procedures that provide information about the configuration and operating conditions of a VoltDB cluster.
 [Appendix G](http://community.voltdb.com/docs/UsingVoltDB/AppSysProc) of Using VoltDB provides a reference for all of the available System procedures.

+You can exit the SQLCMD interface using the exit command:

+    exit

 Another way of using SQLCMD is in a script.
 SQLCMD can execute commands passed in from STDIN non-interactively.
 Exit SQLCMD and try the following example:

     exit